Lee Tomlin: Cardiff City sign Bristol City playmaker on three-year deal

 Warnock had hoped to bring in Republic of Ireland winder Jonny Hayes, who instead joined Celtic on a three-year deal from Aberdeen.

-Tomlin's move to the Bluebirds came despite Bristol City head coach Lee Johnson recently saying the former Middlesbrough and Bournemouth player was still part of Bristol City's plans.
+Tomlin's move to the Bluebirds came despite Bristol City head coach Lee Johnson recently saying the former Middlesbrough and Bournemouth player was still part of his plans.

 "It's funny how things work.
 You think you've lost a player and you're disappointed," Warnock added.